graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/logging.rst

 It can be used for generating a Graphcore linear activity diagram.

-The :ref:`env-var-section` describes how to set the environment flags correctly.
+:ref:`env-var-section` describes how to set the environment flags.